 Today is November 28 and the Navigate the Chaos question to consider is “how often are you in over your head?”
 American writer and comedian Elna Baker wrote “Impossible is just a big word thrown around by small men who find it easier to live in the world they’ve been given than to explore the power they have to change it.
 Impossible is not a fact.
 It’s an opinion.
 Impossible is not a declaration.
 It’s a dare.
 Impossible is potential.
 Impossible is temporary.”

-For example, financial planner and author Carl Richards noted in a September 25, 2017 New York Times piece “I’ve learned to prefer being in over my head.
+The third example of being in over your head involves pushing yourself further than you thought possible.
+For example, financial planner and author Carl Richards noted in a September 25, 2017, New York Times piece “I’ve learned to prefer being in over my head.
 It is definitely scary; that never changes.
 But it also forces me to perform in ways that the shallow end never does.
 I go from thinking I am capable of ‘X’ to very quickly performing twice or three times that amount — and sometimes even 10x.
 Think of being in over your head as a little magic box.
 In one side goes the old you and out the other side comes a 2x or 10x version of yourself.
 Wouldn’t you buy a box like that if you could?
 The truth is you don’t have to buy anything.
 All you have to do is confront your fears and dive in deep.”

 How often are you in over your head?